leleliu008/ndk-pkg-formula-repository-official-core/README.md

 # ndk-pkg-formula
-the formula repository for [ndk-pkg](https://github.com/leleliu008/ndk-pkg)
+the offical formula repository for [ndk-pkg](https://github.com/leleliu008/ndk-pkg)

 ## what's formula
 formula is a POSIX sh script used to describe how to compile a package for [ndk-pkg](https://github.com/leleliu008/ndk-pkg).